bpauld/NonConvexOpt/README.md

 The full theoretical background can be found in our paper:

 Benjamin Dubois-Taine and Alexandre d'Aspremont.
 "Frank-Wolfe meets Shapley-Folkman: a systematic approach for solving nonconvex separable problems with linear constraints".
-In: arXiv preprint.
+In: Mathematical Programming.

 ## Use the code